gbif/ipt/checklistData.md

 **Q.** **How do I add common names to a taxon record?**

 **A.** Make a table of common names.
 The table must include a taxonID column.
 That way, each row can link to the (core) taxon record.
 You can augment your common names table with extra columns, but only using term names from this [list](http://rs.gbif.org/extension/gbif/1.0/vernacularname.xml).
 You can upload this table to the IPT, and map it to the [Vernacular Name extension](http://rs.gbif.org/extension/gbif/1.0/vernacularname.xml).

+**Q.** **How do I add the threat status of a species as defined by IUCN?**

+**A.** Make a table of geographic distributions of a taxon.
+The table must include a taxonID column.
+That way, each row can link to the (core) taxon record.
+You can augment your geographic distributions table with extra columns such as the threat status, but only using term names from this [list](http://rs.gbif.org/extension/gbif/1.0/distribution.xml).
+You can upload this table to the IPT, and map it to the [Species Distribution extension](http://rs.gbif.org/extension/gbif/1.0/distribution.xml).